julianboyce/hanis-ata-temp/README.md

 Short Description:

-Conversion of signals to trades (long, short, hold) and capital allocation
+Conversion of signals to trades (long, short, hold) and capital allocation with agent oversight

 Runtime Environment: